Exam Results 2021

-Baycroft congratulates the class of 2020 on their outstanding results.
-Whilst the nation grappled with headlines about speculative grading, the vast majority of these results were achieved on actual work completed, submitted and moderated, using the Gateway GCSE equivalent qualifications, including the Vocational Diploma, equivalent to 4 GCSEs.
+Baycroft congratulates the class of 2021 on their outstanding results.
+Whilst the nation grappled with headlines about speculative grading, these results were achieved on actual work completed, submitted and moderated as GCSE, Entry Levels and equivalent qualifications.
+This includes the Gateway Vocational Diploma, equivalent to 4 GCSEs.
 See further information here:

-There were 34 Year 11 students in the cohort, all of whom achieved at least one accreditation.
+There were 40 Year 11 students in the cohort, all of whom achieved at least one accreditation.

-30 students (88%) achieved a GCSE equivalent science qualification; 20 students (59%) achieved equivalent to a full GCSE Science grade; a further 10 students achieved a ½ GCSE (short course) equivalent
+29 students achieved a GCSE equivalent science qualification; 20 of which achieved equivalent to a full GCSE Science grade 1-4; a further 9 students achieved a ½ GCSE (short course) equivalent.